 If the feature availability status indicates that the COT feature is available, then the UE MUST send an INVITE with the COT VSC to the COT AS using the general form of request URI described in Section 7.1.2.
-In this INVITE, the UE MUST include a P-DCS-TRACE-PARTY-ID header and set the value of this header as defined below.
-If the identity is known to the UE, the UE MUST set the P-DCS-TRACE-PARTY-ID header to include the calling UE's public identity (P-Asserted-ID), Dialog-ID, and the time stamp of the offending caller as defined in Section 7.6.6.4.
+In this INVITE, the UE MUST include a P-DCS-TRACE-PARTY-ID header and set the value of this header as defined by [RFC 5503].
+If the identity is known to the UE, the UE MUST set the addr-spec contained in the name-addr of the P-DCS-TRACE-PARTY-ID header to include the calling UE's public identity (P-Asserted-ID).
 If the identity is unknown to the UE, the UE MUST set the P-DCS-TRACE-PARTY-ID header as specified for the non-anonymous case, but with "anonymous" in place of the P-Asserted-ID (anonymous@anonymous.invalid).
+In both cases the UE MUST include a Target-Dialog header [RFC 4538] as described in [RFC 5503].